euwbah/microtonal-seaboard/README.md

 8. Select the Seaboard MIDI input device
 9. Select the virtual MIDI port you created as the output device.
 10. Use the virtual MIDI port as the MIDI controller for your DAW/VST/Equator.
-   (Check if you're accidentally using both the seaboard and virtual port at the same time.)
+   (**Make sure you don't activate both the seaboard and virtual port inputs at** **the same time.**)
 11. If you want to use a different mapping, enter `map` into the console.
     Refer to the [`.sbmap` file format](#seaboard-map-sbmap-file-format)
     and the [31 edo mapping script](https://github.com/euwbah/microtonal-seaboard/blob/master/mapping_generator/edo31.py)
     on how to create your own mappings, or
     [file an issue](https://github.com/euwbah/microtonal-seaboard/issues/new)
     with the "Mapping Request" label.
+12. If you want to use the seaboard with a non-MPE, but microtunable synth (e.g. Pianoteq, Kontakt, ZynAddSubFX), you have to turn on [MIDI mode](#midi-mode-keyscapepianoteqkontaktzynaddsubfxetc).

 ## How does it work

 The mapper reads input from the seaboard and uses the midi message CC74 (the 'Slide' dimension) to distinguish vertical sections of each key.
-The mapper outputs midi data to a virtual MIDI port that is used to control the DAW/VST/Equator/Kontakt.
+The mapper outputs midi data to a virtual MIDI port that is used to control the Synth.

 A mapping file (`.sbmap`) denotes the vertical points where the key splits.
 Each split key is assigned a cent offset value (used for MPE mode),